Theodor Heuss

-Theodor Heuss (/de/; 31 January 1884 - 12 December 1963) was a German liberal politician who served as the first president of West Germany from 1949 to 1959.
-His civil demeanour and his cordial nature – something of a contrast to German nationalist traditions and the stern character of chancellor Konrad Adenauer – largely contributed to the stabilization of democracy in West Germany during the Wirtschaftswunder years.
+Theodor Heuss (/de/; 31 January 1884 – 12 December 1963) was a German politician who served as the first president of West Germany from 1949 to 1959.
+His civil demeanour and cordial nature – somewhat a contrast to German nationalist traditions and the stern character of chancellor Konrad Adenauer – largely contributed to the stabilisation of democracy in West Germany during the Wirtschaftswunder years.
 Before beginning his career as a politician, Heuss had been a political journalist.
-To this day, Heuss is remembered as a major representative of social liberalism in Germany.
+Heuss is remembered as a major representative of social liberalism in Germany.

 Early life and education

 Heuss was born in Brackenheim, a small town and wine-making community near Heilbronn in Württemberg, on the border between the historic regions of Swabia and Franconia.

 He attended the Karlsgymnasium in Heilbronn, from which he graduated in 1902.
-This selective secondary school has since been renamed the Theodor-Heuss-Gymnasium, in honor of its famous alumnus.
+This selective secondary school has since been renamed the Theodor-Heuss-Gymnasium, in honour of its famous alumnus.

-Heuss studied economics, art history and political science at the universities of Munich and Berlin.
-He received his doctorate at Munich, with social reformer Lujo Brentano serving as his thesis adviser, in 1905.
+Heuss studied economics, art history and political science at the Ludwig-Maximilians-Universität München and the Friedrich Wilhelm University of Berlin.
+He received his doctorate at the Ludwig-Maximilians-Universität München, with social reformer Lujo Brentano serving as his thesis adviser, in 1905.
 Heuss was also a student of Friedrich Naumann, a social liberal politician and theologian.
 On 11 April 1908, he married Elly Heuss-Knapp (1881–1952), with whom he had a son.
 The minister presiding over the Lutheran wedding ceremony held in Straßburg was Albert Schweitzer, a close friend of Elly.